edu-lauer/ExpressJS-Projects/04-Jobs-API/README.md

 4. Set up the database:

-   - Create a new Mongoose database.
+   - Create a new Mongo database.

 6. Start the server: